kumarh1982/grpc-store/README.md

 13. sudo make install

 # Keeping your code upto date
-Although you are not submitting your soolution through t-square only, after the clone, we recommend creating a branch and developing your agents on that branch:
+Although you are going to submit your solution through t-square only, after the clone, we recommend creating a branch and developing your code on that branch:

 `git checkout -b develop`